juliocamarero/liferay-docs/develop/new-articles/recycle-bin/03-implementing-the-undo-functionality.markdown

     <portlet:actionURL name="restoreSong" var="undoTrashURL" />

-    <liferay-ui:trash-undo portletURL="<%= undoTrashURL %>" />
+    <liferay-trash:undo portletURL="<%= undoTrashURL %>" />

 Now that you've added the tag and action URL, go ahead and implement the portlet action to restore the entry.

 ## Step 2: Create a Portlet Action to Initiate Restoration [](id=step-2-create-a-portlet-action-to-initiate-restoration)

-You must create a portlet action method that invokes your service method to restore the entry.
+You must create a portlet action method that invokes your service method to undo the "move to the recycle bin" action, which is actually the restore action we already created.

 For example, the following portlet action method from the [JukeboxPortlet](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/portlet/JukeboxPortlet.java) class restores songs from the Recycle Bin: